eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </allocation-stats>
 ```

+The element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
+In this example, the thread that used the most memory was `LargeThreadPool-thread-68`.

-For this example, at the start of this GC increment, 25% of the total heap is available as free memory.
-This free memory is split between the following areas of the heap:
+For this example, at the start of this GC increment, the *tenure* area is low on free memory, as expected.
+25% of the total heap is available as free memory, which is split between the following areas of the heap:

 - The *nursery* area, which has 87% of its total memory available as free memory.
 The free memory is only available in the *allocate* space of the *nursery* area.
 The *survivor* space has no free memory.

-- The *tenure* area, which has 5% of its total memory available as free memory.
-All of this free memory is in the long object allocation area(LOA).
-No free memory is available in the short object allocation area(SOA).
+- The *tenure* area, which has only 5% of its total memory available as free memory.
+Most of this free memory is in the large object allocation area(LOA).
+Almost no free memory is available in the small object allocation area(SOA).

 The `<gc-op>` elements and their child elements contain information about the increment’s operations and sub-operations.
 The final increment of the `gencon` global cycle consists of multiple operations, each logged with a `<gc-op>` element.
 The type of operation is shown by the `<gc-op>` `type` attribute.
 There are 5 types of operation involved in the final increment of the example log: